gleamicus/chef-ohai-ipmi/README.md

 # ohai-ipmi cookbook

 Install an ipmi Ohai plugin for detecting if an IPMI device is available.
+Also installs extra packages if desired, and potentially a nagios plugin.

 # Requirements

 `dmidecode` is required for detecting IPMI.
-For further attributes to be detected, you must install the `ipmitool` package.
+For further attributes to be detected, you must install the `ipmitool` package with the ipmitool recipe.

 # Usage